braulio2020/titus_klein_clone/README.md

 # titus_klein_clone
-## I made a Titus Klein clone website with a few modifications.
+A Titus Klein clone website with a few modifications built using only HTML and CSS